The btree_gist extension

 VALUES (102, '[2025-04-10 15:00, 2025-04-10 17:00)');

-extension provides a vital bridge, allowing standard B-tree-indexable data types to be included in GiST indexes.
-This facilitates efficient multi-column queries across diverse data types (e.g., spatial and temporal) and enables the creation of sophisticated exclusion constraints.
+The `btree_gist` extension provides a vital bridge, allowing standard B-tree-indexable data types to be included in GiST indexes.
+This enables efficient multi-column queries across diverse data types (for example, spatial and temporal) and supports sophisticated exclusion constraints.

 - [How and when to use btree_gist](https://neon.com/blog/btree_gist)